Psychological health key terms

 poor organisational justice

-- the extent to which employees are treated with dignity and respect.
+• employees are not treated with dignity and respect (interpersonal fairness).

 poor support